awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBSnapshot.MySQL.md

 ## Upgrading a MySQL DB Snapshot<a name="USER_UpgradeDBSnapshot.MySQL.Upgrading"></a>

-You can upgrade manual DB snapshots, which can be encrypted or not encrypted, from MySQL 5\.1 to MySQL 5\.5 within the same region\.
+You can upgrade manual DB snapshots, which can be encrypted or not encrypted, from MySQL 5\.1 to MySQL 5\.5 within the same AWS Region\.
 You can't upgrade automated DB snapshots that are created during the automated backup process\.

 ### AWS Management Console<a name="USER_UpgradeDBSnapshot.MySQL.Console"></a>